Jewish holidays: Rosh Hashanah

 The holiday is characterized by one specific mitzvah: blowing the shofar.
 According to the Torah, this is the first day of the seventh month of the calendar year, and marks the beginning of a ten-day period leading up to Yom Kippur.
 According to one of two Talmudic opinions, the creation of the world was completed on Rosh Hashanah.

 Morning prayer services are lengthy on Rosh Hashanah, and focus on the themes described above: majesty and judgment, remembrance, the birth of the world, and the blowing of the shofar.
-Ashkenazi Jews recite the brief Tashlikh prayer, a symbolic casting off of the previous year's sins, during the afternoon of Rosh Hashanah.
+Most communities recite the brief Tashlikh prayer, a symbolic casting off of the previous year's sins, during the afternoon of Rosh Hashanah.

-The Bible specifies Rosh Hashanah as a one-day holiday, but it is traditionally celebrated for two days, even within the Land of Israel.
+Though the Bible specifies Rosh Hashanah as a one-day holiday, a second day of rabbinic origin is also celebrated.
+Uniquely among biblical holidays, this additional rabbinic day is observed even within the Land of Israel.
 (See Second day of biblical festivals, above.)

 Four New Years

 The Torah itself does not use any term like "New Year" in reference to Rosh Hashanah.
 The Mishnah in Rosh Hashanah specifies four different "New Year's Days" for different purposes: